This post may contain affiliate links. Read our disclosure policy here.

 - ¼ cup heavy cream

-- Add shallot and butternut squash.
+- Then add shallot and butternut squash.
 Sauté for 3 minutes, stirring occasionally.

 - Add stock, ravioli, sage and salt.